MicrosoftDocs/visualstudio-docs/mac/tf-version-control.md

 Once you've created a workspace and mapped your project, you can start working with the _Source Code Explorer_.

-To open the Source Code Explorer, select the **Version Control > TFS/VSTS > Source Control Explorer** menu item:
+To open the Source Code Explorer, select the **Version Control > TFS/Azure Repos > Source Control Explorer** menu item:

 ![Menu item to open the source code explorer](media/tfvc-source-control-explorer.png)